|

-1. In 1864, S. E. M. Duruy, Minister de l'Instruction Publique and Président de la Commission Scientifique du Mexique, had the black and white photos of the Paris Codex (then described as Manuscrit dit Mexicain No. 2 de la Bibliothèque Impériale) printed (in Paris).
+1. In 1864, S. E. M. Duruy, Minister de l'Instruction Publique and Président de la Commission Scientifique du Mexique, had black-and-white photos of the Paris Codex (then described as the "Manuscrit dit Mexicain No 2 de la Bibliothèque impériale") printed (in Paris).
 Few copies of this edition were printed (probably somewhere between 10 to 50); it is now quite rare indeed.
-However, copies of these photos appear with Gates' 1909 rendition, and with the Graz 1968 rendition of the Paris.
+However, copies of these photos appear with Gates' 1909 rendition, with the Graz 1968 rendition of the Paris, and within the republication set of the Paris Codex produced by Ecological Linguistics (2001).
 These comprise the earliest photographic record we have of the Paris.

 2. Léon de Rosny, in 1887, had printed a chromolithographic version (of 45 or 85 copies) of the Paris Codex.
 Since that is the version that Graz used in publishing its facsimile in 1968 (with an introduction and summary by F. Anders), it has become one of the most used versions (indirectly at least) of this codex.
 The Graz version in turn was used as the basis for the Chiapas version (Thomas A. Lee, Jr., "Los Códices Mayas", 1985).

 6. No discussion of the Paris Codex is complete without mentioning Bruce Love's work, "The Paris Codex: Handbook for a Maya Priest" (University of Texas Press, Austin, 1994).
-In it are excellent black and white photos of the Paris Codex.
+In it are excellent black-and-white photos of the Paris Codex.
 (Surprisingly, one is marred: the middle section of page 24, around the region of [3] K'an is imperfect).
-Some of these photos came from Bibliothèque Nationale ektachromes.
-I do not have an exact date for these ektachromes, but since ektachromes were not produced until 1942 or later, the Bibliothèque Nationale ektachromes could not have been made before that, and probably were not made before 1950 or so.
-In any case, these black and white photos have now become probably the most used rendition of the Paris, especially for those studying its glyphs.
+Some of these photos came from Bibliothèque nationale ektachromes.
+I do not have an exact date for these ektachromes, but since ektachromes were not produced until 1942 or later, the Bibliothèque nationale ektachromes could not have been made before that, and probably were not made before 1950 or so.
+In any case, these black-and-white photos have now become probably the most used rendition of the Paris, especially for those studying its glyphs.

 NOTE: We've found that it's faster and easier to view these documents if you download the individual files to your computer and open them locally.
 To download and save, right click on the file, choose "save as" from the menu, pick a location ( for example "My Documents" ) and click "Save".